 These compelling results substantiate the efficacy of the employed purification strategies in achieving the teleportation of quantum information between distant nodes.
 The close alignment of the observed outcomes with theoretical predictions and prior literature [5] lends robust support to the accuracy and reliability of the quantum repeater protocol strategies under investigation.

-Fig. 9, shows the results of the impact purification had on the fidelity at different stages in the quantum repeater protocol.
-The considered stages are distribution stage denoted dist, first swapping stage denoted aswap1, second swapping stage denoted aswap2 and eventually the end of the node.
-At each stage, we obtained the fidelity of the quantum circuit.
-This was done by creating a duplicate of the quantum circuit covered up to each specific stage then executing that circuit and performing measurements on it.
-This was repeated for the 20 runs of the simulation.
-There then were 20 independent measurement results each with 4 measurement results from the 4 stages considered.
-The results were then averaged out before performing the Hellinger fidelity operation to obtain the fidelity between each two stages in sequence.
+Fig. 8, shows the results of the impact purification had on the fidelity at different stages in the quantum repeater protocol.
+The considered stages are initial distribution stage (dist), first swapping stage (aswap1), second swapping stage (aswap2) and eventually the end of the node.
+Fidelity measurements were obtained at each stage by duplicating the quantum circuit up to the specific stage, executing the circuit, and performing measurements.
+This was repeated across the 20 simulation runs, resulting in 20 independent measurement sets, each containing four measurements corresponding to the four considered stages.
+The results were averaged out before performing the Hellinger fidelity operation to obtain the fidelity between consecutive stages.